-What a transactional SMS API actually does
+What a transactional SMS API does for alerts and OTPs

 The important word is transactional.
 The user did something, the system detected something, or the account state changed.
 That is different from a promotional campaign where the message exists to sell or re-engage.
 In production, the distinction affects consent, sender identity, template review, deliverability, and what your support team needs to troubleshoot.